Aniruddha019/Drools-exercise/README.md

 			<version>1.7.2</version>
 			<scope>runtime</scope>

 If you use a Drools project you dont need a pom as maven is not used.
 The drools runtime pulls in all the drools dependencies you require.
 The downside of this is that if you wish to use hamcrest/junit etc you need to manually add those jars to the classpath - old school ;-)

+Don't forget to add the src/main/rules to the classpath

+Also add the org.eclipse.jdt.core-3.7.1.jar to the classpath

 Summary
 -------